My Story

 Somali diaspora, two worlds

 Growing up between cultures taught me how to listen without assuming and how to hold onto who you are no matter where you land.
-I also produce content in both English and Somali because the community matters to me in a real and practical way.
+I produce content in both English and Somali because the community matters to me in a real and practical way.
+7 countries visited so far.
+Somalia and the Haram are the two that stayed with me longest.

 What home means to me